AnimeKato/CaveBot/README.md

 Thank you.

 # Contributing
-Feel free to fork this repo and submit a pull request, maybe even fix my spaghetti code if you want.
+Feel free to fork this repo and submit a pull request, maybe even fix my code if you want.

 # Hosting The Bot
 First, create an application with a bot.
 To do this, go to the [Discord Developer Dashboard](https://discord.com/developers/applications), and click "New Application", as shown: